-1.9 Installing the StatStrip Glucose Hospital Meter System
+1.10 Installing the StatStrip Glucose Hospital Meter System

+Install a rechargeable Li battery.
+The Battery comes with a half charge thus the meter can be operated immediately.
+To fully charge the battery, place the meter onto the Charging Station.
 The Charging Station must be plugged into a 120 Volt AC outlet.
 The meter needs to be charged until the green light on the charging station lights up.
+At the same time, place the spare rechargeable battery into its place in the Charging Station.

+A spare battery can be stored in a charging position in the Charging Station.
 The Charging Station recharges the battery of the meter when the meter is placed into the station.
 Indicator lights on the station provide feedback as to whether the meter battery is charging or fully charged.